Before you start

 - In the FigJam role column, click Editor and select Viewer - restricted:

-Open the organization workspace in the file browser.
+Open the organization in Figma.

 Purchase orders are official documents that confirm the quantity and price for products and services.
 Businesses may require purchase orders for budget approval and tracking purposes.